robertmaldon/youparty/README.md

 The YouTube javascript api loads and manipulates a flash-based video player.
 The flash security model requires that flash player and the html/javascript that loads a flash player be served from an http server.
 Therefore you need to install the html/css/js/images on an http server.

-If you want to test locally before deploying to a remote server, and you are developing on a Mac or Linux, then you can use Python's in-built SimpleHTTPServer like so:
+If you want to test locally before deploying to a remote server, and you are developing on a Mac or Linux, then you can use the script dev/server.sh, which is a wrapper around Python's in-built SimpleHTTPServer (the "wrapper" sets HTTP cache headers to expire assets immediately):

-    python -m SimpleHTTPServer
+    dev/server.sh

 then simply point your browser at [http://localhost:8000/](http://localhost:8000/)